imacwink/LearnCMake/01-basic/01-hello-cmake/README.md

 ### Creating an Executable

-> The +add_executable()+ command specifies that an executable should be build from the specified source files, in this example main.cpp.
-The first argument to the +add_executable()+ function is the name of the executable to be built, and the second argument is the list of source files to compile.
+> The **add_executable()** command specifies that an executable should be build from the specified source files, in this example main.cpp.
+The first argument to the **add_executable()** function is the name of the executable to be built, and the second argument is the list of source files to compile.

 ```cmake
 add_executable(hello_cmake main.cpp)